 Sequencing of DNA obtained from gut microbiota enabled the researchers to identify the bacteria present in each fecal sample, to measure the quantity of each bacterium, and to identify variants in their genomes that may be linked to different outcomes, such as a heightened risk of colorectal cancer.

 It should be stressed, however, that the study did not show that alterations in gut microbiota cause colorectal cancer.

-"We detected an association, but that doesn't necessarily imply a causal link.
+“We detected an association, but that doesn’t necessarily imply a causal link.
 The question is whether specific bacteria can cause cancer or cancer creates a different environment in the colorectal duct and thereby favors certain bacteria over others.
-We don't yet have an answer, which would be fundamental for the results of the research described in the article to develop therapies to treat colorectal cancer," said Professor João Carlos Setubal of the University of São Paulo's Biochemistry Department, a co-author of the article.
-Setubal and Dias-Neto supervised Thomas's Ph.D. research.
+We don’t yet have an answer, which would be fundamental for the results of the research described in the article to help develop therapies to treat colorectal cancer,” said João Carlos Setubal, Full Professor in the University of São Paulo’s Biochemistry Department, coordinator of the same university’s Interunit Graduate Program in Bioinformatics, and also a co-author of the article.
+Setubal and Dias-Neto supervised Thomas’s PhD research.

 According to the researchers, this may be the largest-ever study of colorectal cancer based on data from fecal samples and such diverse populations.
 The group analyzed data from five public studies and two other studies by researchers at the University of Trento.